 Anyone who is not financially able to obtain the food they need may use the Pantry.
 If you are on Mass Health, SNAP, or Fuel Assistance or are simply unable to afford groceries this month, we are here for you.
 We will ask that you fill out a registration form on your first visit.

 How often can I visit?

-Shoppers may visit every two weeks as needed.
+Shoppers may visit once per week as needed.
 Some shoppers come less frequently depending on current needs.
 If you are limited in what you can take due to transportation or storage, let us know and we can arrange for more frequent visits.